MicahHoward/santahelper/README.md

 # License information:

-This software is released under GNU General Public License v3.0
+This software is released under GNU General Public License v3.0, which is included in the file 'LICENSE'.

 # User Manual: